strimeapp/Strime-Documentation/README.md

 ### Can I remove Strime's brand and use mine instead?

 Yes you can!
-Strime is no open sourced and can be used as you see fit.
+Strime is now open sourced and can be used as you see fit.

 We'd be glad if you could mention on your website where it comes from though.